Chloe Homewood-Allen is on The UK Network of Mindfulness Teacher Training Organisations list as an approved MBSR and MBLC teacher.

 After 20 years working in the media, she left her job as a director at the BBC to bring up her three young children and teach secular mindfulness, embarking on a three years of training in mindfulness,compassion and insight with the MA, and a two year supervised teacher training pathway in Mindfulness and Compassion with the Mindfulness Association and Rob Nairn, world pioneer in secular mindfulness.

-For the last five years she has been delivering weekly MBSR courses, mindfulness and compassion workshops and one to ones in both corporate and public sectors.
+For the past ten years, she has been delivering eight week MBSR/MBLC courses, Mindfulness and Compassion workshops and one to ones in both corporate and public sectors, and for councils, schools, universities and the NHS.

 She is currently a Lead Tutor and Supervisor for the Mindfulness Association, facilitating on the Glasgow One Year Mindfulness and Compassion Training Programmes, tutoring on their teacher training courses and supervising mindfulness teachers in both one to one and group settings.

-For the last four years she has run eight week courses for the MA, for students at Strathclyde University three times a year, and has recently joined the Youth Mindfulness Team as a teacher and teacher trainer of the sixteen week mindfulness programme for primary school children.
+For the past seven years she has run eight week courses for students at Strathclyde University three times a year, and has completed the Youth Mindfulness Teacher training pathway, and regularly teaches the sixteen week mindfulness course designed for Primary school aged children.

 As a working mother of three, who gains enormous benefit from engaging with mindfulness herself, she can relate to the challenges involved in incorporating mindfulness practice into a busy working and home life.